Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 Predictive Modeling

 • Neural network: Neural network is a very powerful predictive modeling technique.
-CMS/RME-RETE provides neural modeling tools which are very robust and intuitive but still very easy to use.
+CMSR/RME-EP provides neural modeling tools which are very robust and intuitive but still very easy to use.
 Neural network can be used to predict numerical scores as well as classifications.

 For more, please read Predictive Modeling Software.